LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/MRIStepCoupling.rst

       sorted abscissae (i.e., :math:`c_{i} \ge c_{i-1}` for :math:`2\le i\le s`).

-      Since an MIS method is at most third order accurate, and even then only if it meets certain compatibility criteria (see :eq:`MIS_order3`), the values of *q* and *p* may differ from the method and embedding orders of accuracy for the Runge-Kutta method encoded in *B*, which is why these arguments should be supplied separately.
+      Since an MIS method is at most third order accurate, and even then only if it meets certain compatibility criteria (see :eq:`ARKODE_MIS_order3`), the values of *q* and *p* may differ from the method and embedding orders of accuracy for the Runge--Kutta method encoded in *B*, which is why these arguments should be supplied separately.

       As embeddings are not currently supported in MRIStep, then *p* should be